dongzgh/dongzgh.github.io/_posts/2018-01-03-journaling-daily-activities.md

 	* Developed video clip for Chang Gang for the demostration
 	* Continued learning of VTK textbook
 	* Investigated the bug #29758 with Shararoz related with Dumb flag not set properly
-	* Investigated the bug #29759 related with back-end failure in Mirror DblAttach
+	* Investigated the bug #29759 related with back-end failure in Mirror DblAttached
 	* Attended the meeting with Henny and Muhammad related with unit testing show case
 	* Investigated the bug #29762 related with geometry flipped during Mirror DblAttached